swiftlang/swift/docs/LibraryEvolution.rst

     equivalent, but this feature should not restrict Swift from doing useful things like minimizing member padding.

-All versioned stored properties in a fixed-layout struct are implicitly declared ``@inlineable`` (as described above for top-level variables).
-Non-versioned stored properties may be accessed from inlineable functions only if they do not have observing accessors.
-These rules are the source of the restrictions on modifying accessors described above.

 .. note::

-    It would be possible to say that a ``@fixed_layout`` struct only guarantees the struct's total allocation size and how to copy it, while leaving all property accesses to go through function calls.
+    It would be possible to say that a ``@fixed_contents`` struct only guarantees the "shape" of the struct, so to speak, while leaving all property accesses to go through function calls.
 This would allow stored properties to change their accessors, or (with the Behaviors proposal) to change a behavior's implementation, or change from one behavior to another.
 However, the *most common case* here is probably just a simple C-like struct that groups together simple values, with only public stored properties and no observing accessors, and having to opt into direct access to those properties seems unnecessarily burdensome.
-The struct is being declared ``@fixed_layout`` for a reason, after all: it's been discovered that its use is causing performance issues.
+The struct is being declared ``@fixed_contents`` for a reason, after all: it's been discovered that its use is causing performance issues.

-    Consequently, as a first pass we may just require all stored properties in a ``@fixed_layout`` struct, public or non-public, to have trivial accessors, i.e. no observing accessors and no behaviors.
+    Consequently, as a first pass we may just require all stored properties in a ``@fixed_contents`` struct, public or non-public, to have trivial accessors, i.e. no observing accessors and no behaviors.

-The ``@fixed_layout`` attribute takes a version number, just like ``@available``.
+The ``@fixed_contents`` attribute takes a version number, just like ``@available``.
 This is so that clients can deploy against older versions of the library, which may have a different layout for the struct.
-(In this case the client must manipulate the struct as if the ``@fixed_layout`` attribute were absent.)
+(In this case the client must manipulate the struct as if the ``@fixed_contents`` attribute were absent.)

 .. admonition:: TODO